markegge/fhwa_pm3/README.md

 # NPMRDS Travel Time Reliability Processing Tools

 NPMRDS Travel Time data is genearlly too voluminous to be effectively managed or manipulated using "common" desktop tools such as Microsoft Excel or Tableau.
-This repository provides some scripts and tools written in R for effectively working with voluminous NPMRDS data.
+This repository provides some scripts and tools written in R for effectively working with voluminous NPMRDS data, especially for the purposes of calculating the FHWA PM3 System Reliability and Freight Performance TPM Performance Measures.

 This package:

-* Can be used to generate TMC Code lists to download the correct NPMRDS data for a given year
 * Create Level of Travel Time Reliability (LOTTR) and Truck Travel Time Reliability (TTTR) metric scores
 * Generate an HPMS Submittal File based on the [HPMS Field Manual Supplemental Guidance](https://www.fhwa.dot.gov/tpm/guidance/pm3_hpms.pdf)